avaneev/biteopt/README.md

-Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of functions the method can solve successfully given randomized initial conditions, in a given number of attempts.
+Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of functions the algorithm can solve successfully given randomized initial conditions, in a given number of attempts.
 For global optimization robustness also includes the lowest achieved cost.

-Use the test.cpp program to see the basic usage example.
+Use the example.cpp program to see the basic usage example.

 test2.cpp is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
 Prints various performance